SlavSquatSuperstar/mayonez-engine-2d/mayonez-base/src/test/resources/testassets/out/readme.txt

 This folder is used for testing the asset system.
 Changes to files here will not be saved (except this file).
-The directory may still need to physically exist so tests can pass
+The directory still needs to physically exist so certain tests can pass.